 The Young Investigator Award (YIA) is a one-year research grant totaling $50,000, paid in two increments to the awardee’s institution.
 The applicant must be a physician (MD, DO, or international equivalent) who is currently within the last two years of his/her final subspecialty training at an academic medical institution at the time of grant submission.
 Applicants should be planning an investigative career in clinical oncology.

-The 2014 YIA application is now closed.
-For more information on the YIA, please read the most recent 2014 Request for Proposals (RFP) for additional information about the YIA program.
+The 2015 YIA application cycle is now closed.
+Please read the most recent 2015 Request for Proposals (RFP) for additional information about the YIA program.

 ENDOWMENT FUND DONORS

 Investigator Award Endowment Fund

 |The John R. Durant, MD, Young Investigator Award |